getseabird/seabird/README.md

 For feature suggestions, please create a [discussion](https://github.com/getseabird/seabird/discussions).
-If you have a concrete vision for the feature and are prepared to implement it, open an issue instead.
+If you have a concrete vision for the feature, open an issue instead and use the proposal template.

 ## License